MyBlackMIDIScore/midi-scripts/README.md

 - `merge-to-single-track` (Merges all notes of a MIDI to a single track)
 - `multi-channel-tracks-remover` (Will split the notes from a MIDI will multi-channel tracks)

+## License

+All scripts are licensed under the GNU General Public License v2.0